snehasal/anomaly_detection/README.md

    3. Do this recursively until the queue is empty, or we reach our max depth of T.

    For B we need to do the same steps to integrate A to its list.

-**Delete Friend from social netwrok** .
+   **Alternative Algorithm For deleting a friend from the social network**
    Suppose we want to unfriend A and B.

    1. Remove B from A's list.
    2. Add A to a queue.
 Go through A's list and find get all nodes that are connected to B with previous node as A. Add them to the queue.
    3. For all nodes in the queue, do the same and add affected nodes in the queue. i.e. If we are processing node X, we see in X's list which nodes have connection to B with prevnode as X.
    4. Once we have all nodes we need, we start from A and see if we can get to B from any of the nodes in A by adding a depth of 1 to it.
 We process down the queue and keep doing this for all nodes.
    5. Repeat step for until no nodes update anymore (Replicating Bellman Ford algorithm)
    6. Once that is done, we have successfully integrated A-B deletion from the network.